 Shooting victim found at park after gunfire erupted at corner store Monday

-BATON ROUGE - Police are responding to a shooting victim that was reportedly found at Expressway Park following gunfire at a local convenience store.
+BATON ROUGE - Police responded to a shooting victim that was reportedly found at Expressway Park following gunfire at a local convenience store.

 The incident was reported on Labor Day just before 5 p.m. on East Blvd. near the I-10/I-110 merge.